ccjoppert/Cleaning-and-Analysis/README.md

-# 🧹 Data Cleaning with Python and SQL
+# 🧹 Data Cleaning and Analysis with Python and SQL

 ## 📖 Overview
 This repository contains Python and SQL scripts for cleaning and preprocessing datasets using **Pandas** and **SQL functions**.